gfusee/seal/docs/Design.md

 ## Cryptographic primitives
 Seal is designed to support multiple identity-based encryption (IBE) schemes as Key Encapsulation Mechanisms (KEMs) and various symmetric encryption schemes as Data Encapsulation Mechanisms (DEMs).
 Currently supported primitives include:

 - KEM: Boneh-Franklin IBE with the BLS12-381 curve.
-- DEM: AES-256-GCM, HMAC based CTR mode (to be used when onchain decryption is needed).
+- DEM: AES-256-GCM, HMAC based CTR mode.
+Prefer `AES-256-GCM` for most use cases as it is faster.
+Use `HMAC-CTR` only when you require on-chain decryption.

 Post-quantum primitives are planned to be added in the future.

+For advanced encryption schemes, use Seal as a KMS to protect the scheme’s secret key.
+This approach enables streaming, hardware-assisted, or chunked decryption while keeping keys out of application code.